-The Office of Public Safety employs commissioned police officers along with non-commissioned support staff.
-BRCC police officers are vested with all of the powers, authority, and responsibilities granted to any police officer of the state while on property owned by the College, including adjacent public streets, as mandated by Section 17:1805 of the Louisiana Revised Statutes.
-BRCC's Office of Public Safety cooperates fully with federal, state, and local law enforcement agencies in cases which involve both on-campus and off-campus jurisdiction, or when the resources of another agency can be used to facilitate the resolution of an investigation.
+BRCC police officers are vested with all of the powers, authority, and responsibilities granted to any police officer of the state while on property owned by the college, (including adjacent public streets) as set forth in Section 17:1805 of the Louisiana Revised Statutes.
+The BRCC PD cooperates fully with federal, state and local law enforcement agencies in cases which involve both on-campus and off-campus jurisdiction, or when the resources of another agency can be used to facilitate the resolution of an investigation.